dnth/yolov5-deepsparse-blogpost/README.md

 The easiest way to get started is to run this [Colab Notebook](https://colab.research.google.com/github/dnth/yolov5-deepsparse-blogpost/blob/master/notebooks/deepsparse_blogpost.ipynb).

-The notebook serves as a guide to
+The notebook serves as a guide to:

 + Install all packages used this blog post.
 + Train a sparse YOLOv5 models using `SparseML`.